Yutongzhang20080108/Using-a-Combination-of-DPO-and-RAG-to-Improve-the-Chinese-Poetry-Generation/README.md

 5. Our RAG demo can be seen in demo.py
 6. GPT-4o results can be seen in GPT-4o Result
 7. Our final method can be seen in final.ipynb
+8. Our final model has been uploaded to huggingface https://huggingface.co/Aaron080108/Chinese-Poetry-Generation